-Lubricant oil includes a number of heavy metals which is assumed to be emitted to the atmosphere when oil is burnt (especially in the case of 2-stroke engines).
-Emissions factors of heavy metals from lubricant oil consumption are provided in t/Mt in

-Table 3-17 and are taken from EMEP/EEA Guidebook.
+Lubricant oil includes several heavy metals which are assumed to be emitted to the atmosphere when oil is burnt (especially in the case of 2-stroke engines).
+Emissions factors of heavy metals from lubricant oil consumption are provided in t/Mt in Table 3-17 and are taken from the EMEP/EEA Guidebook.